wp-plugins/insert-headers-and-footers/readme.txt

-=== Plugin Name ===
+=== Insert Headers and Footers ===
-Contributors: iamdpegg, smub
+Contributors: iamdpegg, smub, n7studios
-Tags: header, footer, headers, footers, content, wpmu, meta, meta tags Requires at least: 2.7
+Tags: header, footer, headers, footers, content, wpmu, meta, meta tags Requires at least: 3.6
-Tested up to: 3.4.1
+Tested up to: 3.9
-Stable tag: 1.3
+Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to add extra scripts to the header and footer of your blog by hooking into wp_head and wp_footer.